Juan and Michael, together 16 years. Photographed in their home in Washington, DC

 To support this project with a TAX-DEDUCTIBLE contribution, please visit

-Because of the Defense of Marriage Act, across the country, there are same-sex couples who are in dedicated relationships, many for 20, 30, 40 years or more, who are denied the same rights of other couples.
+Across the country, there are same-sex couples who are in dedicated relationships, many for 20, 30, 40 years or more, who are denied the same rights of other couples.
 Legally married couples are protected by 1,138 rights not afforded same-sex couples who are denied the right to be legally recognized.
 These rights cover inheritance benefits, access to health care, hospital visitation, tax benefits, immigration, adoption of children, property rights and many more.
-Even in states where same-sex couples may marry, DOMA denies those couples Federal benefits.
-It is time that our government recognizes that all of its citizens deserve the same rights with regard to employment, housing and even marriage.

 The project’s goal is to photograph same-sex couples who have been in long-term relationships and to create an expressive portrait to represent, in each relationship, the depth, the seriousness, and the love between two people who have made a commitment to one another.
 Portraits will be presented in black and white to further break down the stereotypes in a society where homosexuality is often characterized by drag queens, gay pride parades, and rainbow flags.
 The people represented in this project live ordinary lives made extraordinary by their endurance of the attitudes and policies that society directs against them.

 The video interviews from this project provide the text to accompany the photographs and will tell the story of the each couple in a multi-media approach, showing a broad spectrum of the GLBT community and presenting an intimate view of each couple in their separate interviews as they share the landmarks of their journeys.
-When the work is complete, it will show a group of people as diverse as the human race itself yet who share the common bond of what it takes to commit to a lifetime of love.
+When the work shows a group of people as diverse as the human race itself yet who share the common bond of what it takes to commit to a lifetime of love.

 The “First Comes Love” Project is a book, video and traveling exhibition.
 Please visit the website at www.firstcomeslove.org.